Sports Poetry Analysis Essay - Quoting poetry. Also, see TSGW, pp. 550-55 (in particular pp. 553-55)

 five, / Magic fingerprints" (Peck, lines 3-5).
 The words "stars" and "magic" suggest the jump shot is a

 2. For quotations longer than three lines, use a block format.
-If a poem has an unusual format, represent it as accurately as possible, as this example from "400-meter Freestyle" (pg 54) shows.
+See TSGW, p.
+554. If a poem has an unusual format, represent it as accurately as possible, as this example from "400-meter Freestyle" (p.
+54) shows.

 At the end of the race, the swimmer must rely on his mental toughness to drive his body, tired and crying for oxygen, to the finish.
 The lack of punctuation mirrors this final, continuous surge: